-The financial statements of subsidiaries controlled are included in the consolidated financial statements from the date that control on which control commences until the date that control ceases.
+The financial statements of subsidiaries controlled are included in the consolidated financial statements from the date of obtaining control until the date that control lost.

 Non-controlling interests

 Non-controlling interest are measured initially at their proportionate share of the acquirer's identifiable net acquired assets.